Install Alma 9 MCC

 • Run VIPM from the Terminal -> sudo /usr/local/JKI/VIPM/vipm

-• Download the latest VIPM configuration from here
+• Download the latest VIPM configuration from this link here

 • Note that the file is big and is uploaded using git-lfs